ShreyaCtrl/JobHunter/README.md

-# Jobsify | The perfect Job Finder at your fingertips
+# JobHunter | The perfect Job Finder at your fingertips

 ## 👀 Description